 Figure 6.
-Mobile Client Side
+Mobile Client Side Source: Our work

 It stores information about the games provided in the Game Library, settings for the user, and a list of available games.

 The architecture allows games to be added within the list without further update of the application.
 Figure 7. represents a game for beginners which is a simple card matching game.